kiorky/dotfiles/.vim/bundle/vim-css3/README.md

       autocmd FileType css setlocal iskeyword+=-
     augroup END

-This setting have side effects, so use it at your own risk.
+This setting have side effects.
+So, use it at your own risk.

 ### Vendor Prefixes